ybivanov/QA-and-Automation-101/lesson01/README.md

 Answer the questions:

 * What personal qualities make a good tester ?
-* How is testers differ from developers ?
+* How testers differ from developers ?

 Instructor will quickly discuss with the class the key findings.